ysmood/got/lib/gop/README.md

 ## Features

 - Uses valid golang syntax to print the data
-- Correctly prints cyclic data
+- Prints the path of circular reference
 - Make rune, []byte, time, etc. data human readable
 - No invisible char in string
 - Color output with customizable theme